mobmewireless/bootstrap-transfer/README.md

     <div id="test" class="input-xlarge"></div>

-Now call bootstrapTransfer on the corresponding jquery object and add some values to the left column:
+Now call bootstrapTransfer on the corresponding jquery object and add some values to the left column.
+You can also initialize bootstrapTransfer to have certain values in the right-hand column using the initialize_target method:

     $(function() {
         ...